-Top Coffee Producing Countries In Africa
+Top Coffee Producing Countries In African Coffee Beans

 The cradle of Coffea arabica itself, Ethiopia dazzles with an unmatched spectrum of floral-fruit flavours.
 Towering highlands, ancient heirloom genetics and time-honoured sun-drying give its coffees their hallmark bergamot perfume, blueberry burst and silky, tea-like body that set the global benchmark for elegance.